eduardolucioac/vm-to-rh/README.md

 Connect the USB data device with Manjaro "live DVD" and boot your target physical system.

+**IMPORTANT:** For the presented scheme to work as expected you must boot with EFI support.

 ## Partition/Adjust the target disk

 Install the partition utility...